Guru Sishyan (1988 film): Plot

 For over 20 years, Rajamanickam has been trying to uncover a secret that is only known to Kandhasamy, Manohar's father, held captive in his basement.
 Kandhasamy has amnesia so a rope is used to jolt his memory.
 It succeeds but Kandhasamy refuses to tell Rajamanickam.
 Jayaram believes Kandhasamy will only tell Babu because he is helping Manohar.
 Babu, now their prisoner, is taken to the basement.
 Raja follows to watch over Babu, and they secretly rescue Kandhasamy and his wife Padma and escape.

 While conversing with Padma, Raja realises he is Kandhasamy's first son who went missing years ago during a school trip.
-Babu identifies Kandhasamy as the murderer of his parents and has a fight with Raja.
-Kandhasamy stops their fight and reveals the truth: he had learned the location of a treasure cave, but wanted to tell only IG Sriram.
+Babu recognises Kandhasamy as the murderer of his parents and has a fight with Raja.
+Kandhasamy stops their fight and reveals the truth: he had learned the location of a treasure cave, but wanted to tell only his superior, IG Sriram.
 Rajamanickam imprisoned Kandhasamy and his family to seek the location, but he refused.
-Rajamanickam then murdered Sriram and his wife disguised as Kandhasamy, sparing their son Babu so that he could blame him.
+Rajamanickam then murdered Sriram and his wife while disguised as Kandhasamy, sparing their son Babu so that he could blame him.
 The family escaped, and Padma reveals that they were recaptured after Manohar's arrest before being rescued by Raja and Babu.
 On learning the truth, Raja and Babu reunite and swear revenge.

 Geetha and Chithra join Raja and Babu in their plan to avenge.
-Rajamanickam meets Raja and Babu, and at the instigation of Jayaram, agrees to sign a paper incriminating Muthuraaj in exchange for the location to the cave, which will be the "dowry" for Chithra and Babu's marriage.
+Chithra draws Rajamanickam to a meeting with Raja and Babu.
+At the instigation of Jayaram, he agrees to sign a paper incriminating Muthuraaj in exchange for the location to the cave, which will be the "dowry" for Chithra and Babu's marriage.
 Chithra records Rajamanickam and Jayaram's conversation on tape; she gives it to Muthuraaj, who plans revenge along with Nallasivam.

 Kandhasamy, Rajamanickam, Jayaram, Babu and Raja reach the cave and find many gold bars.
 Rajamanickam signs the paper as promised, but Raja and Babu intend to have him arrested for his crimes.
 Soon after, Muthuraaj and Nallasivam arrive and create chaos with thugs and bombs; Rajamanickam and Jayaram are killed while Raja, Babu and Kandhasamy escape.
 Muthuraaj and Nallasivam drive away with many gold bars but are stopped by Raja and Babu, and arrested by Geetha.
 Manohar, now fully healed, is exonerated.